 A similar formula, which accounts for both parties’ incomes and the length of the marriage, determines spousal support amount and duration.
 Judges may deviate from the formula if the facts of the case dictate that response.

 Even an uncontested divorce involves intricate emotional and financial issues.
-For a free consultation with an experienced family law attorney in Schaumburg, contact the Law Offices of Martin A. Delaney III, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Schaumburg, contact Andrea Heckman Law.
+We routinely handle matters in Cook County and nearby jurisdictions.